 Advisors typically cost between $500 and $3,000 per month, often partly or fully in equity.
 The equity component ranges from 0.1 percent to 0.5 percent on a four-year vest.

 Fractional CTOs cost more in cash.
-My own rates are published at fractional CTO services:
+My published rates live at fractional CTO services:

 - CTO Advisory — $4,500 per month (four to six hours per week, strategic scope)